jhaskinsjr/nebula/README.md

 The Oroblanco implementation uses a six-stage design that is similar to the Lime pipeline.
-In addition to an L1 instruction cache, an L1 data cache, and a unified L2 cache, Oroblanco includes branch prediction and branch target buffering.
+In addition to an L1 instruction cache, an L1 data cache, and a unified L2 cache, Oroblanco includes result forwarding in addition to branch prediction and branch target buffering.
 Whenever a new taken branch is encountered, an entry is created for it in the branch target buffer (BTB).
 In subsequent executions, if a branch is taken its counter is incremented (saturating at 3) and the target